ryanhillman/ryan-dialogflow-bot/README.md

 ## 📬 Contact
 If you’d like to connect, feel free to reach out via the contact form on the site or through my LinkedIn.

-### License
-This project is for personal portfolio purposes.
-Please do not use without permission.

 ## 📷 Screenshot
 ![App Screenshot](./screenshot.png)